jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 # Tips & Tricks {#tips}

+## Switching and Toggling Markup

+There are a couple of ways to quickly switch or toggle markup in Markdown Mode (e.g., from bold to italics).
+As an example, suppose you type `**italics**` and want to change it to `*italics*`.
+You can quickly fix the mistake in at least two ways.

+1. *Using the kill ring:* Move the point to the bold phrase and press `C-c C-k` to execute `markdown-kill-thing-at-point`.
+This removes the bold span and the text and adds "italics", without the asterisks, to the kill ring.
+Then press `C-c C-s e` to insert an empty italic span and yank in the "italics" text with `C-y`.

+2. *Using markup toggling:*  Markdown Mode allows you to "toggle" certain markup, including, bold, italics, and inline code, by repeating the insertion command.
+Returning to the example, you can press `C-c C-s b` to first remove (toggle) the bold asterisks, leaving "italics" behind.
+Then, pressing `C-c C-s i` adds single asterisks the italic markup to the word.

+These methods also apply to other forms of markup such as inline code and even links.

+Suppose instead that you have `__bold__` in the buffer and want to use asterisks instead.
+Both will render in HTML as bold, but you might have a preference for the latter in plain text.
+You can use the Markdown Mode cycling commands to switch between underscores and asterisks in bold and italic phrases by pressing either `C-c C--` or `C-c C-=` (`markdown-promote` or `markdown-demote`).

 ## Linking to or Including Custom CSS

 The default stylesheet for HTML in most browsers is rather